Skip to main content

 Setting Your Own Rules

-Every business defines their own transfer triggers.
+Every business defines their own handoff triggers in a no-code, drag-and-drop flow builder.
 You control:

-• Which types of calls always go to a human
+• Which types of conversations always go to a human

 • Business hours vs. after-hours routing